 At this stage in the program’s evolution we have chosen to adopt both a useful and manageable degree of projects that have given us a sound foundation based on healthy principles.
 At the time of writing we have chosen to focus on the following elements:

 We have a fully functioning chicken yard, built by our parents and students, that provides us with an essential element of Permaculture design.
 The chickens provide us with manure for the garden and eggs for the table as well as taking care of a great deal of our excess food – food that used to be destined for the waste bin.
-All of the necessary requirements for the chickens (feeding and watering) are taken care of by our Year Six students as well as many other students within the school.
+All of the necessary requirements for the chickens (feeding and watering) are taken care of by our students from Pelican's Nest Early Learning up to Year 12.

 Another aspect of Permaculture design is the creation of soil and compost that will enhance the growth of our plants.
-Three specific compost bays have been built (again by one of our awesome parents) and into these goes a combination of food scraps, grass clippings, lucerne hay, manure, coffee grounds and a weird concoction of seaweed and fish emulsion.
-The result is the absolute best soil that one can imagine, capable of sustaining life itself!
+Three specific compost bays have been built and into these goes a combination of food scraps, grass clippings, lucerne hay, manure, coffee grounds and a weird concoction of seaweed and fish emulsion.
+The result is the absolute best soil that one can imagine!